 Each of these keywords represents a potential opportunity for you to capture more search traffic.

 3. Publish Optimized Content

-Once you’ve identified valuable keywords, you can start crafting high-quality content that will make up a heavy portion of your content marketing strategy.
-Are you wondering how to do your own SEO content?
-Follow these basic rules:
+Once you’ve identified valuable keywords, you can start crafting high-quality content that’ll contribute to your content marketing strategy.

 4. Analyze Your Backlinks

 Search engines prioritize content that is valuable to the user.
 Meaning it’s helpful, reliable, and people-first.

 Google has established many criteria to assess this value.
 One of the major criteria is backlinks.

 These are links on other websites that point to your website.
 Backlinks help establish that your website and its content are valuable to users.
 A backlink is sort of like a “vote” for your content.

 If you’re doing your SEO yourself, you’ll need to stay on top of your backlinks.
 You can check your backlinks with our Backlink Analytics tool.